sebakremis/TradeSentinel/README.md

 * Scope: Analyzes the broad market based on the universe of tickers defined in all_tickers.csv.

-* Functionality: view fundamental data, filter by sector or metrics (coming soon), and identify potential opportunities.
+* Functionality: view fundamental data, filter by sector or metrics, and identify potential opportunities.

 * Action: Select interesting tickers and add them directly to your Followed Tickers list.